Far Hills Country Day School: Academics

 The school's curriculum provides an education in English literature, English language, mathematics, science, and Latin.
-Far Hills Country Day School challenges students to cerebrate independently and achieve confidently.
-The school’s shared growth mindset contributes to its experiential, student-centered approach to learning, its welcoming community of families, and its focus on developing individual strengths.

 Athletics

 All students participate in physical education between pre-kindergarten and fourth grade and in the interscholastic athletics program between fifth and eighth grade.
 The athletic program includes basketball, cross-country, cross-fit, fencing, field hockey, ice hockey, lacrosse, soccer, tennis, track, and volleyball.

 While the fifth grade participates in some sports, they do not compete against other schools.

 Testing assessments

 ERB Testing begins in third through eighth grade to benchmark students’ academic progress against other independent school students.
 In fourth and seventh grade, the Writing Assessment Program is used to provide a comprehensive and direct analysis of students' writing ability benchmarked against other independent school students.
 Upper School Students also take the SSAT, a standardized test used for secondary independent school admissions.

 Popular culture

 When alumna Christine Todd Whitman appeared on Celebrity Jeopardy! in 2004, one of the beneficiaries was Far Hills Country Day School.